Last Updated on January 9, 2024 by Chuck Wilson

 4. No Special Equipment Needed

-Instead of a compressor and a spray gun, about the most technical piece of equipment will be the heat gun.
-I happen to have a heat gun in my garage, but if you don’t have one and don’t want to spend the cash, a good hairdryer will suffice.
+Instead of a compressor and a spray gun, the most technical piece of equipment will be the heat gun.
+I happen to have a heat gun in my garage, but if you don’t have one and don’t want to spend the cash, a good hair dryer will suffice.
 The heat gun serves two purposes: to heat the vinyl so it can be stretched over the curved surface and to activate the adhesive to keep it in place.

 5. Long Life

 Although some brands tout a 10-year life span for their products, a more sensible time frame would be around 7 years before there is a noticeable change in the color or gloss of the wrap.
 The surface underneath will be preserved from the ultraviolet rays and weather.
+Most manufacturers use UV-resistant inks to prevent your golf cart body from fading in the sun.

 6. Safely Removable